AkshataShanmugam/HumanActivityRecognitionModels/README.md

 df.to_csv("data.csv", index=False)
 ```

 The resulting `data.csv` file is used for the multi-class classification models in this repository.
+(It is added here in the zipped format, unzip before use)

 ## Prerequisites:
 Before running the script in Google Colab, you need to ensure that you have a Google Colab environment set up.
 Additionally, you should have a dataset named `data.csv` uploaded to your Colab environment.
 You can upload the dataset directly from your local machine or from cloud storage services.